mike-pittelko/TL866IIPlus-Firmware/README.md

 # TL866IIPlus-Firmware
-Copy of TL866 II Plus firmware from xgecu
+Copy of TL866 II Plus firmware from xgecu for use with linux/osx.
+Does not include windows tools, etc.

 This was very slow to download from xgecu.
 If you are not using their software (for example, minipro on a mac or linux) you will likely need this file to update your programmer.